xpacks/arm-cmsis/README.md

 ### Status

-The **arm-cmsis** source library is end-of-life and not recommended for new designs.
+The **arm-cmsis** source library is fully functional, but starting with mid 2023 it was marked as end-of-life and is not recommended for new designs.

 ### Build & integration info